Published by: Ingrid King. Last Updated on: June 28, 2023 by Crystal Uys

-Share the loss with friend and family
+1. Share the loss with friends and family

 Sharing your loss with others who are supportive can help heal a wounded heart.
 Invite people who have either known your cat, or who truly understand how important she was in your life, and spend time sharing stories about the her and your life together.
 You could even structure this gathering as a memorial service for your beloved cat.

 2. Plant something

 Plant a tree, a rosebush, or a flowering plant in your cat’s memory.
 Doing something life giving is a wonderful way to remember a cat, and you can visit with your memorial plant whenever you feel you need to be close to your cat.